Toshiyuki Nishida: Personal life

 Nishida and his adoptive parents lived at a Shinto shrine's office, and although Tatsuji worked at the Kōriyama City Hall, the family was barely making a living.
-Tatsuji took him to the movies in the weekends, which inspired Nishida to join the drama club at his elementary school.
+Tatsuji took him to the movies on the weekends, which inspired Nishida to join the drama club at his elementary school.
 During middle school, he told his parents that he wanted to become an actor and received strong support from his parents.
 During high school, he moved to Tokyo to "learn standard Japanese".
 In 1968, he entered an acting school, and his parents moved to Tokyo to support him.

+Nishida was found dead in his home in Setagaya, Tokyo, on October 17, 2024, at the age of 76.
+He had previously been suffering from a chronic heart condition.

 Career

-In Japan, he is best known for his fishing comedy series, Tsuribaka Nisshi ("The Fishing Maniac's Diary"), which currently spans 21 movies.
-Outside Japan Nishida may be best known for his portrayal of Pigsy in the first season of the TV series Monkey, or for his role in the 2008 film The Ramen Girl, as the sensei of American actress Brittany Murphy's character.
+In Japan, he was best known for his fishing comedy series, Tsuribaka Nisshi ("The Fishing Maniac's Diary"), which spans 21 episodes.
+Outside Japan Nishida was best known for his portrayal of Pigsy in the first season of the TV series Monkey, or for his role in the 2008 film The Ramen Girl, as the sensei of American actress Brittany Murphy's character.

-Nishida has received ten Japanese Academy Award nominations, winning twice, for best actor in The Silk Road in 1988 as Gakko, and for best actor in Tsuribaka Nisshi 6 in 1993.
+Nishida was nominated 10 times for a Japanese Academy Award and won twice, once for best actor in The Silk Road in 1988 as Gakko, and once for best actor in Tsuribaka Nisshi 6 in 1993.
 He won the Blue Ribbon Award for Best Actor in 2003 for Get Up! and Tsuribaka Nisshi 14.

-In 2017, Nishida reprised his role as Yakuza underboss Nishino in Takeshi Kitano's Outrage trilogy to positive reviews.
+In 2017, Nishida reprised his role as yakuza underboss Nishino in Takeshi Kitano's Outrage trilogy to positive reviews.

 In 2018, Nishida received the Order of the Rising Sun, Gold Rays with Rosette, alongside comedian Takeshi Kitano.

-Nishida serves as President of Japan Actors Union and Vice President of the Japan Academy Film Prize Organization Committee.
-He is one of the 'Frontier Ambassadors' for his hometown of Kōriyama City.
+Nishida served as president of the Japan Actors Union and vice president of the Japan Academy Film Prize Organization Committee.
+He was a 'Frontier Ambassador' for his hometown of Kōriyama City.